koma75/crowdutil/README.md

    plan to use crowdutil on.
 7. repeat steps 3-6 for all target directories.

-#### crowdutil.json
+#### Configuration file

-crowdutil.json hosts the settings for the tool and must reside in the current working directory where you invoke the command.
+Configuration file hosts the settings for the tool.
+You may specify the configuration file to read from the command line option --config (-c) or crowdutil will check $PWD/crowdutil.json, then $HOME/.crowdutil/config.json for possible configuration file to read from if not option is omitted.

-the setting file is a hash table in the following format:
+the configuration file is a hash table in the following format:

 * "directories" key that hosts hash object of different connection targets.
     * the value of this key has key-value where the key is the name of